All Episodes

 It's great to talk to you, and I thank you for all that you do for the American people.

-We truly no, we truly need a voice out there because we are trying to be silenced.
+We truly, no, we truly need a voice out there because we are trying to be silenced.

-This is beyond a disgrace for the American people and the country, not just the president.
+And I would just like to say, according to this situation with Mueller, with going after Cohen, this is beyond a disgrace for the American people and the country, not just the president.

 Because when I see a snake out in my yard, which we have regular snakes and we have poisonous, you have to cut off the head of the snake, not the tail.